Common issues for this age group involve:

 Health care is an important part of older adult law.
 Applying for and receiving benefits such as Medicare and state-equivalent programs can be important to someone's health, welfare, and financial well-being.

 Disputes over medical care, including injuries due to medical malpractice, are a major legal area in their own right and frequently affect older adult patients.
-Concerns over patients' rights and care in hospitals and nursing homes are also common.
+It is also common to have concerns over patients' rights and care in hospitals and nursing homes.

 Many older adult people rely on Social Security benefits during retirement.
 Problems in securing Social Security benefits, transferring benefits to spouses and dependents, or applying for benefits in the first place can require an attorney.